Bull Shark Facts

 Bull Shark Distribution, Habitat, and Ecology

 The Bull Shark is common throughout the warm oceans of the world.
-Unfortunately for humans, they also live in many rivers and lakes.
-In the ocean, they prefer shallow areas near coastlines and rarely inhabit depths of more than 490 ft (150 m).
+Unfortunately for humans, it also lives in many rivers and lakes.
+In the ocean, individuals prefer quite shallow areas near coastlines and rarely inhabit depths of more than 490 ft (150 m).

 As with other sharks, the Bull Shark is an opportunistic hunter.
-They typically hunt alone, however.
-Their principal prey is bony fish, but they will also consume turtles, dolphins, birds, terrestrial mammals, and even other small sharks.
+It typically hunts alone, however.
+Its principal prey is bony fish, but it will also consume turtles, dolphins, birds, terrestrial mammals, and even other small sharks.

 This magnificent animal represents an apex predator within its habitat and has few natural predators itself.
 Its principal threats come from commercial fishing, however.